ak495867/Multimodal-LLM-guide/Readme.md

 S_{ij} = \frac{v_i^\top t_j}{\tau}
 $$

-where \(\tau\) is a learned or fixed temperature.
+where $\tau$ is a learned or fixed temperature.
 The diagonal contains the intended matches.
 We optimize both image-to-text and text-to-image cross-entropy losses:

 $$
 \mathcal{L} = \frac{1}{2}